tevador/RandomX/doc/specs.md

 |25/256|CBRANCH|R|-|`dst = dst + cimm`, conditional jump

 #### 5.4.1 CFROUND
 This instruction calculates a 2-bit value by rotating the source register right by `imm32` bits and taking the 2 least significant bits (the value of the source register is unaffected).

+- **RandomX v1**: bits 0-1 of the result are stored in the `fprc` register.
+- **RandomX v2**: if bits 2-5 of the result are 0, bits 0-1 of the result are stored in the `fprc` register

-The result is stored in the `fprc` register.
-This changes the rounding mode of all subsequent floating point instructions.
+This sets the rounding mode of all subsequent floating point instructions.

 #### 5.4.2 CBRANCH